natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  Within the United States, the PRISM group at Oregon State University provides free precipitation data at a 30-arcsecond resolution.
 See their website at http://www.prism.oregonstate.edu/ and navigate to '800 m Normals' to download data.

-b. **Average annual reference evapotranspiration (ETo)**
+b. **Average annual reference evapotranspiration (:math:`ET_0`)**

- Reference evapotranspiration, ETo, is the energy (expressed as a depth of water, e.g. mm) supplied by the sun (and occasionally wind) to vaporize water.
+ Reference evapotranspiration, :math:`ET_0`, is the energy (expressed as a depth of water, e.g. mm) supplied by the sun (and occasionally wind) to vaporize water.
 Some global products are available on the internet, such as FAO Penman - Monteith method with limited climatic data as described in FAO Irrigation and Drainage Paper 56 using data from the `Climatic Research Unit <http://mercury.ornl.gov/metadata/mastdc/html/nacp/daac.ornl.gov_data_bluangel_harvest_RGED_curtis_metadata_climate_monthly_evapotranspiration.html>`_.
 Reference evapotranspiration depends on elevation, latitude, humidity, and slope aspect.
 There are countless methodologies, which range in data requirements and precision.

  If the use of this grid is not possible, develop monthly average grids of precipitation, and maximum and minimum temperatures (http://www.cru.uea.ac.uk), which need to incorporate the effects of elevation when interpolating from observation stations.
 Data to develop these monthly precipitation and temperatures grids follow the same process in the development of the 'Average Annual Precipitation' grid, with the added monthly disaggregated grids.

  A simple way to determine reference Evapotranspiration is the 'modified Hargreaves' equation, which generates superior results than the Pennman-Montieth when information is uncertain.

- .. math:: ETo=0.0013\times 0.408\times RA\times (T_{av}+17)\times (TD-0.0123 P)^{0.76}
+ .. math:: :math:`ET_0`=0.0013\times 0.408\times RA\times (T_{av}+17)\times (TD-0.0123 P)^{0.76}

  The 'modified Hargreaves' uses the average of the mean daily maximum and mean daily minimum temperatures (Tavg in oC), the difference between mean daily maximum and mean daily minimums (TD), RA is extraterrestrial radiation (RA in :math:`\mathrm{MJm^{-2}d^{-1}}` and precipitation (P in mm per month), all of which can be relatively easily obtained.
 Temperature and precipitation data are often available from regional charts or direct measurement.
 Radiation data, on the other hand, is far more expensive to measure directly but can be reliably estimated from online tools, tables  or equations.